milovincent/tellbot/USAGE.md

 delivered to as a reply to the command.
 Unless `--ping` is passed, users on the list are not @-mentioned to allow sending messages of low importance without disturbing the recipients.

+Each message has an associated priority that determines whether and with how much effort the recipient will be notified of it (_i.e._, currently, whether an email notification will be sent if the user has opted in).
+Matching is case-insensitive.
+The priority levels are:
+- `LOW`: A notification will never be sent.
+- `NORMAL`: A notification will be sent if the user had been away for some time (the default is a week) and has not received another notification in some time (the default is a week as well).
+- `URGENT`: A notification will be dispatched immediately and unconditionally.
+To prevent abuse, this level is only available to room hosts (and/or site staff).

 If the message is empty (or consists of only whitespace), it is dropped (and the potential recipients are not notified), but the list of recipients is